-Photonic quantum technologies have reached a number of important milestones over the last 20 years.
-However, scalability remains a major challenge when it comes to translating results from the lab to everyday applications.
-Applications often require more than 1,000 optical components, all of which have to be individually optimized.
+Over the last two decades, photonic quantum technologies have reached several significant milestones.
+However, scalability remains a major challenge when translating lab results into everyday applications.
+Applications frequently necessitate using over 1,000 optical components, each of which must be individually optimized.

-Photonic quantum technologies can, though, benefit from the parallel developments in classical photonic integration.
-The integrated photonic platforms, which require a variety of multiple materials, component designs and integration strategies, bring multiple challenges, in particular signal losses, which are not easily compensated for in the quantum world.
+On the other hand, photonic quantum technologies can benefit from parallel advances in classical photonic integration.
+The integrated photonic platforms, which require a wide range of materials, component designs, and integration strategies, present several challenges, particularly signal losses, which are difficult to compensate for in the quantum world.

-The complex innovation cycle for integrated photonic quantum technologies (IPQT) requires investments, the resolution of specific technological challenges, the development of the necessary infrastructure and further structuring towards a mature ecosystem.
-There is an increasing demand for scientists and engineers with substantial knowledge of quantum mechanics and its technological applications.
+The complex innovation cycle for integrated photonic quantum technologies (IPQT) necessitates investments, the resolution of specific technological challenges, the development of necessary infrastructure, and additional structuring toward a mature ecosystem.
+Scientists and engineers with extensive knowledge of quantum mechanics and its technological applications are in high demand.

 Related Content: Erbium-Doped Waveguide Amplifier Integrated Photonics